 Conclusion

 For a 1200 Mbps high-speed internet plan from Xfinity, it makes sense to invest in the Arris S33.
-Its 2.5G port, higher throughput, and seamless internet experience make it the best cable modem for Xfinity internet.
+Its 2.5G port, higher throughput, and seamless internet experience make it one of the fastest cable modems to use with Xfinity Internet.

 - Ultrafast processor